 Surprising carbon footprint for PET plastic bottles

 The most climate-friendly of all the bottled alternatives was the PET plastic bottle.
-The carbon footprint of a PET plastic bottle is 245 CO2e/l compared to 675 CO2e/l for a traditional glass wine bottle.
-The PET bottle’s smaller carbon footprint is largely due to the lighter weight of the packaging material and the logistical benefits this brings.
-Deposit PET bottles also have an excellent recycling rate of more than 90 per cent.
+The carbon footprint of a PET plastic bottle is 245 g CO2e/l compared to 675 g CO2e/l for a traditional glass wine bottle.
+The PET bottle’s smaller carbon footprint is largely due to smaller energy consumption during the production phase.
+Deposit PET bottles also have an excellent recycling rate of over 90 per cent in Finland.

 Lightweight glass bottles a more climate-friendly choice than traditional glass bottles

-The climate impact of a lightweight, 420-gram glass bottle is naturally less than that of a heavier bottle: 525 CO2e/l.
-Products packaged in these lightweight glass bottles can be found both on Alko store shelves and in our online shop, marked with their own Lightweight glass bottle symbol.
-Alko’s current selection already contains more than 300 wines packaged in lightweight glass bottles.
+The climate impact of a lightweight, 420-gram glass bottle is naturally less than that of a heavier bottle: 525 g CO2e/l.
+Products packaged in these lightweight glass bottles can be found both on Alko store shelves and in our online shop, marked with the Environmentally responsible package symbol.

 The lighter the packaging, the smaller the climate impact